winterdouglas/dark-roasted-beans/README.md

 yarn
 ```

-Install Pods:

-- Skip it, there's no need to install pods manually since there's a post-install script that does that using `npx pod-install`
+Install Pods: **Skip it**, there's no need to install pods manually since there's a `post-install` script that does that for you

 Running: